-Resources in this Guide are intended to support the study and teaching of the Plant Science disciplines of production biology, weed and disease control, plant physiology and ecology, horticulture, and landscape design as well as the Soil Science disciplines of chemistry, physics, erosion control, pollution management and plant/soil relations.
+Resources in this Guide are intended to support the study and teaching of the Plant Sciences covering production biology, weed and disease control, plant physiology and ecology, horticulture, and landscape architecture, as well as the Soil Sciences covering soil microbiology, biogeochemistry, hydrology, erosion control, pollution management and plant-soil interactions.

 Included in this Guide are resources in a variety of formats, including: